gbif/ssg-gb25/content/01_programme/en.md

 Time: 17:30-19:30
 Venue: Kilkenny Ormonde Hotel

-*All Node Managers, committee members, observers and Governing Board delegates are invited to join the casual networking event*
+*All Governing Board delegates and observers are invite are invited to join the casual networking event*

 -----------------------